New York City

 Da Umberto: A great upscale Italian trattoria that caters to a locals-only mix of smartly dressed European transplants and New Yorkers.
 107 W. 17th St nr.
 Sixth Ave

-The Standard Grill: If you can snag a table outside on a gorgeous night at this always-packed bistro, there's nothing better.
-Walk the High Line and eat here.
-Book ahead.
+The Standard Grill: If you can snag a table outside on a gorgeous night, it’s wonderful.
+Or come for brunch.
+Walk the High Line before/after or visit The Whitney.
 848 Washington St nr.
 13th St

 Union Square/Greenwich Village